 $ 280500 = $ 179700 + $ 100800

-Knowing how to read a balance sheet is really helpful for the users of the financial statement, as statement of profit and loss only shows the profit earned by the company in that period of time whereas the balance sheet shows the proper financial strength and weakness of the company and the capability of the company in making future profitability.
-This makes the users to take right decision regarding the entity’s course of business.
-With statement of profit & loss and cash flow statement, the balance sheet becomes the complete financial statements that provide the users and investors with all the relevant information about the business and standing of the business in the market.
+Knowing how to read a balance sheet is helpful for the users of the financial statement, as the statement of profit and loss only shows the profit earned by the company in that period.
+In contrast, the balance sheet shows the proper financial strength and weakness of the company and the capability of the company to make future profitability.
+This makes the users make the right decision regarding the entity’s course of business.
+With the statement of profit & loss and cash flow statement, the balance sheet becomes the complete financial statement that provides the users and investors with all the relevant information about the business and the standing of the company in the market.

 This is a guide to How to Read a Balance Sheet?.
 Here we also discuss the definition and how to read a balance sheet?
 Along with a sample balance sheet.
 You may also have a look at the following articles to learn more –